Business and Economics of Eye Care and Health

 Thematic Highlights: The conference delves into crucial topics such as cost-effectiveness, public health models of AI screenings, accessible design, the global economic impact of vision loss, infectious diseases case studies, etc. It aims to provide a holistic view of the various economic and business-related aspects that drive policy and decisions in the eye care space.

-Interactive Sessions: Attendees can look forward to a series of engaging talks, some panels and knowledge-sharing opportunities.
-We're also planning to record these sessions for post-event distribution.
+Interactive Sessions: Attendees can look forward to a series of engaging talks, panels, and knowledge-sharing opportunities.
+We're also recording these sessions for post-event distribution.

 Networking Opportunities: Connect with thought leaders, industry experts, and academics who are shaping the future of eye care and health economics.

-Registration is free for our first ever BEECH convening!
+Registration is free for our second BEECH convening!

-For more information, contact Kevin Frick or Anisha Paul.
+For more information, contact K. Davina Frick or Anisha Paul.

 Tentative Agenda